 Norway and Russia population

 The Norway and Russia population breeds throughout the coasts of the Norwegian and Barents Sea (Fauchald et al., 2015) and reaching the Pechora Sea, where densities are low, and further to Novaya Zemlya, where the breeding population is likely much higher, but the current population size is unknown (35 000 pairs in 1940s) (Krasnov et al., 2016).
 Norwegian breeders show little wintering movements and are expected to winter close to the breeding grounds.
-Birds breeding in Novaya Zemlya are expected partly to winter in the SW Barents Sea (Murmansk region) and White sea Funnel, where the number of birds increase significantly in mid-October totaling 100 000 birds in winter (Koryakin, 2016; Krasnov et al., 2016).
+Birds breeding in Novaya Zemlya are expected partly to winter in the SW Barents Sea (Murmansk region) and White Sea funnel, where the number of birds increase significantly in mid-October totaling 100 000 birds in winter (Koryakin, 2016; Krasnov et al., 2016).
 Most birds from Murmansk region leave probably east to moult to the southern coastal area of Novaya Zemlya or to the mainland coast of the Pechora Sea, where moulting flocks are described, but migrate west to Western Murman and Norwegian coast of Scandinavia for winter, some even reaching Faeroe Islands (Koryakin, 2016).

 Svalbard and Franz Josef Land population